Onkaparinga River: Etymology and history

 The name derives from the language of the Kaurna people, a word written as either Ngangkiparri or Ngangkiparingga (the -ngga suffix means "at").
 Translated, it means "place of the women’s river".

-On 13 April 1831, British Military Officer Captain Collet Barker and his party arrived at Cape Jervis on the Isabella.
-He examined the east coast of Gulf St Vincent and discovered the Onkaparinga River on 15 April.
+On 13 April 1831, British military officer Captain Collet Barker and his party arrived at Cape Jervis on the Isabella.
+He examined the east coast of Gulf St Vincent and found the Onkaparinga River on 15 April.
 After anchoring and heading inland Barker then explored the ranges inland, north of the present site of Adelaide, and climbed Mount Lofty where he also sighted the Port River inlet, Barker Inlet and the future Port Adelaide.

-In 1837 Surveyor-General of South Australia Colonel William Light named it Field's River, or the Field River, after Lieutenant William George Field RN (1804-1850) of the brig Rapid (one of the "first fleet"), who carried out the first surveys in the vicinity of its estuary, but subsequent Governor George Gawler soon reinstated the Indigenous name.
+In 1837 Surveyor-General of South Australia Colonel William Light named it Field's River, or the Field River, after Lieutenant William George Field RN (1804–1850) of the brig Rapid (one of the "first fleet"), who carried out the first surveys in the vicinity of its estuary, but subsequent Governor George Gawler soon reinstated the Indigenous name.

-The first European settlers to explore its sources and the Onkaparinga Valley were the party of Dr. George Imlay and John Hill in January 1838.
+The first European settlers to explore its sources and the Onkaparinga Valley were the party of George Imlay and John Hill in January 1838.